top of page

 Sandia Nordic Ski Club

 The Sandia Mountains are a popular place to cross-country ski in the winter and there are approximately 4.5 miles of trails located between the Ellis and 10K parking areas.
 However, the trails need consistent grooming and maintenance to improve the quality of the groomed cross-country skiing experience and to be designed to minimize their year-round impact on the environment.
 Therefore, the Sandia Nordic Ski Club submitted an application to the US Forest Service to make physical improvements to the existing trails and additional segments to the trail system.
-Trail improvements are expected to begin in the summer of 2021.
+Trail improvements are in progress, with the Klaus Trail nearly complete and excavation being completed on the lower trail system (especially to re-engineer turns).
 Additional information may be found at sandianordic.org

 IMG_3446.jpeg